aximilli1212/aximilli1212/README.md

 - 🔭 I’m currently working on Facility Management
 - 🌱 I’m currently learning Golang & Flutter
 - 👯 I’m looking to collaborate on any good OpenSource
-- 🤔 I’m looking for help with projects
+- 🤔 I’m looking for help with GraphQL on Golang
 - 💬 Ask me about Unix
 - 📫 How to reach me: +233243314679
 - ⚡ Fun fact: Am an avid swimmer.